 programs and services

 Our 99 hotel-style emergency shelter housing units for children and families experiencing homelessness include a bathroom, beds, basic furniture, and a door families can lock behind them to feel safe.
 Three nutritious meals are served daily in our cafeteria, and diapers and other basic necessities are provided free of charge.
-After immediate basic needs are met, families are ready to use the following comprehensive Family Support Services to move towards self-sufficiency.
+After immediate basic needs are met, families are provided access to the following comprehensive Engagement Services to move towards stability.

-Family advocates use a strengths-based, client-centered approach working one-on-one with families to address their barriers, building relationships, providing support, and connecting them to community resources for housing, financial assistance, legal, medical, dental, and other services to empower them to return to self-sufficiency.
+Family advocates use a strengths-based, client-centered approach while working one-on-one with families to address their barriers, building relationships, providing support, and connecting them to community resources for housing, financial assistance, legal, medical, dental, and other services to empower them on their journey towards stability.

 Early Childhood Development Program

-An on-site, licensed, 4-star Parent Aware rated and NECPA Nationally Accredited program serves our youngest guests in four classrooms, providing developmentally appropriate curriculum and related assessments, focusing on areas of development and kindergarten readiness that may be adversely affected by homelessness.
+An on-site, licensed, 4-star Parent Aware rated and NECPA Nationally Accredited program serves our youngest guests in four classrooms, providing developmentally appropriate curriculum and related assessments, focusing on areas of development and kindergarten readiness that may be adversely affected by homelessness and other adversities.